mapcherry/gis-datasets-to-vector-tiles/README.md

 # From custom GIS datasets to web friendly vector tiles - Workshop

-Integrate your custom GIS data into web / mobile friendly applications.

 This workshop will focus on transforming custom GIS data (shapefiles, geojsons) to web friendly vector tiles.
 Our work will be divided into 3 parts - Data acquisition , Data tiling and Data presentation.

 ## Agenda